-These principles are recognized to-day by every State and every statesman.
-Individualist and Socialist, Fascist and Bolshevik countries alike recognize that it is the duty of the State to see that its people are not illiterate.
-This principle finds acceptance in the over-prosperous United States of America as much as in its indigent neighbour, Mexico, and as much in the Far Eastern Japan as in the Western lands.
+These principles are recognised to-day by every State and every statesman.
+Individualist and Socialist, Fascist and Bolshevik countries alike recognise that it is the duty of the State to see that its people are not illiterate.
+This principle finds acceptance in the over-prosperous U. S. A. as much as in its indigent neighbour Mexico, and as much in Japan as in the Western lands.
 A politically free India, would, no doubt, be no exception to it.
-Indians no more love illiteracy and Ignorance than do the masses in the Western countries.
-But it must be recognized that progress in literacy in India, as in the West, cannot be altogether without compulsion.
+Indians no more love illiteracy and ignorance than do the masses in the Western countries.
+But it must be recognised that compulsory literacy in India, as in the West, cannot be altogether without compulsion.